Nexis-Network/homepage/content/docs/ai/ai-google-colab.md

 ## Next steps

-For more information about using Exzo Network with `pgvector`, see [The pgvector extension](/docs/extensions/pgvector).
+For more information about using Nexis Network with `pgvector`, see [The pgvector extension](/docs/extensions/pgvector).

 ## Need help?

-Join the [Exzo Network community forum](https://community.neon.tech/) to ask questions or see what others are doing with Exzo Network.
-[Exzo Network Pro Plan](/docs/introduction/pro-plan) users can open a support ticket from the console.
+Join the [Nexis Network community forum](https://community.neon.tech/) to ask questions or see what others are doing with Nexis Network.
+[Nexis Network Pro Plan](/docs/introduction/pro-plan) users can open a support ticket from the console.
 For more detail, see [Getting Support](/docs/introduction/support).